Netcracker/qubership-consul/docs/public/troubleshooting.md

   Don't forget to restart Consul servers to apply made changes.

+## Failed to get log

+Problem with error log "agent.server.raft: failed to get log" allows any action:

+  1. Check backups in backup daemon, likes "/listbackups", "/listbackups/ID".
+If status equal "Successful" and if last backup is old, then we nees to data loss
+  2. If you have a time to start pods, then connect to pod and delete raft.db file on all pods.
+If you don't have a time, then connect to kubernetes node in directory with consul PV and delete this file.
+  3. Then you need restart pods.
+Consul is reload, but part of data is loss.
+  4. Trying restore last backup through backup daemon.
+If backup daemon don't work, then reload.
+  5. Consul must be work.
+Check business applications - key manager and configuration-server.
+If they are failure on authentication to consul, then change secrets to correct from consul-acl-bootstral-secret.
+Then reboot.
+  6. Check errors, if you have.

 # Deployment Problem

 This section provides information about the issues you may face during deployment of Consul Service.